What Is Organizational Culture? And Why Does It Matter?

 Another type of mixed communication often happens in call centers.
 Company leadership may tell call center employees, "Customers come first, so take the time you need to ensure you're solving customers' problems."
 This sounds good in theory, but in practice, most call center employees' performance is rated based on their "handle time," or the average number of calls they complete in an hour.
-If employees don't meet a standard rate, they're considered poor performers regardless of how well they solved customers' problems.
+If employees don't meet a standard rate, they're considered poor performers regardless of how well they solve customers' problems.

 But the best organizations hone their leadership skills to improve communication and avoid sending mixed messages.
 A major insurance company, for example, celebrated a call center employee who stayed on the line with a customer for more than an hour because that customer was going through a difficult time and needed someone to talk to.
 The call center representative was recognized for providing exemplary service, demonstrating the company's commitment to its customers and exhibiting behavior consistent with company culture and values.

 Common and important social interactions offer a way to communicate the desired company culture and create occasions that strengthen it.

 When it comes to company culture, values and rituals set and reinforce the tone for how employees interact with others when representing the organization.
 Values should be relevant to employees in everything from day-to-day tasks to meetings for the entire organization.

 The problem is that most organizations don't successfully tie values to individuals' daily work.
-Our research shows that just 23% of U.S. employees strongly agree that their manager explains how their organization's cultural values influence their work.
+Our research shows that only 21% of U.S. employees strongly agree that their manager explains how their organization's cultural values influence their work.
 Correspondingly, a majority of employees do not perceive their leaders to be demonstrating their organization's values in their own practices.
-Only 28% of employees strongly agree that they believe in their organization's values.
+Only 28% of employees strongly agree that their company's cultural values are upheld by their leaders.

 These findings should be alarming to leadership, as they raise fundamental questions about whether workers buy into their company culture.